autoplot/documentation/javadoc/org/das2/graph/TickVDescriptor.md

+# org.das2.graph.TickVDescriptor

-# org.das2.graph.TickVDescriptorA TickVDescriptor describes the position that ticks
- should be drawn, so that a fairly generic tick drawing routine can be used for multiple types of axes.
+A TickVDescriptor describes the position that ticks should be drawn, so that a fairly generic tick drawing routine can be used for multiple types of axes.

-TickVDescriptor( double[] minorTicks, double[] ticks, Units units )
+# TickVDescriptor( double[] minorTicks, double[] ticks, Units units )

-TickVDescriptor( QDataSet ticks ) create the tickVDescriptor for a bunch of given ticks.
+# TickVDescriptor( QDataSet ticks )
+create the tickVDescriptor for a bunch of given ticks.
 The first two ticks are used to derive minor ticks, using the DomainDivider code.